 He first used Reiki on himself and then tried it on his family.
 Since it worked very well for various ailments, he decided to share it with the public at large and spread his knowledge.
-He taught Reiki to over 2000 persons and also trained sixteen Masters.
+He taught Reiki to over 2000 persons and also trained 16 Masters (21 according to some books).
 On March 9, 1926, while teaching in Fukuyama, he suffered a stroke and died.
 According to one version, Dr. Usui is now buried in the Kyoto temple, with the story of his life written on the gravestone.

 Dr. Chujiro Hayashi

-In the year 1938, Dr. Hayashi visited Hawaii where he initiated Mrs. Hawayo Takata to Reiki Teacher's degree and announced that she was one of the thirteen Reiki Masters trained by him.
-Later Mrs. Hawayo Takata became Dr. Hayashi's successor and spread Reiki in the West.
+In the year 1938, Dr. Hayashi visited Hawaii where he initiated Mrs. Hawayo Takata to Reiki Teacher’s degree and announced that she was one of the 13 Reiki Masters (some books say 17) trained by him.
+Later Mrs. Hawayo Takata became Dr. Hayashi’s successor and spread Reiki in the West.
 The effects of the Second World War and the death of Dr. Hayashi on May 10, 1941, put an end to his work.
 According to another version, correct year of death of Dr. Chujiro is 1940.